Kev-1729/Kev-1729/README.md

 Software Engineer
 ---------------------------

-I am a student studying Software Engineering at the Universidad Nacional Mayor de San Marcos (UNMSM), currently in my fourth year, with a concentration in Data Science.
+I am a student studying Software Engineering at the Universidad Nacional Mayor de San Marcos (UNMSM), currently in my fourth year, with a concentration in Data Science and IA.

 * 🌍  I'm based in Lima-Perú
 * ✉️  You can contact me at [kevin.tupac@unmsm.edu.pe](mailto:kevin.tupac@unmsm.edu.pe)